14th Adriatic Congress of Pharmacoeconomics and Outcomes Research with focus on CEE

 Dear Colleague,

-It is our great pleasure to invite you to participate in the 13th Adriatic Congress of Pharmacoeconomics and Outcomes Research with focus on CEE, which will be held at Continental Hotel Budapest in Budapest, Hungary, on April 24-26, 2025, and will be organized by the Section for Pharmacoeconomics and Outcomes Research of the Croatian Society of Clinical Pharmacology and Therapeutics, Croatian Medical Association in partnership with the Hungarian Health Economics Association (ISPOR Hungary Chapter).
+It is our great pleasure to invite you to participate in the 14th Adriatic Congress of Pharmacoeconomics and Outcomes Research with focus on CEE, which will be held at the Conference Centre of hotel Istra, Brijuni, Croatia, on April 23-25, 2026, and will be organized by the Section for Pharmacoeconomics and Outcomes Research of the Croatian Society of Clinical Pharmacology and Therapeutics, Croatian Medical Association.

-The main objective of this year congress is to intensify and enhance professional and scientific discussions and collaboration between various stakeholders on the following topic:
+The main objective of this year congress is to intensify and enhance professional and scientific discussions and collaboration between various stakeholders in support of the following overarching topic:

-However, the full congress agenda will also comprise other important topics as well, such as development of healthcare policies, pharmaceutical pricing and reimbursement, comparative efficacy studies, outcomes research, value of health and health interventions, and many others.
-Preliminary program is attached for your reference.
+Additionally, the full congress agenda will also comprise other important topics as well, such as development of healthcare policies, pharmaceutical pricing and reimbursement, comparative efficacy studies, outcomes research, value of health and health interventions, and many others.

 We encourage your participation by submitting research podium and poster papers.
 As every year, we will organize several plenary sessions, round table discussion, issue panels, and research presentations.